netgroup-polito/CrownLabs/provisioning/virtual-machines/README.md

 # Guide for creating and uploading VMs in CrownLabs

+## VMs automatic creation with Packer
+The [packer-automation](packer-automation/) folder contains the resources made available to automate the creation, configuration and export of virtual machines to be used in *Crownlabs*.
+These resources can be an optimal solution because they do not require any manual intervention from the administrators.
+Just enter the right environment variables and run the job, to see your cloud image pushed in the registry indicated.

 ## Create and upload custom VMs to the cluster

-The suggested approach to create and upload new VMs in CrownLabs involves the usage of the `setup-crownlabs-vms.sh` script, which takes care of:
+The alternative approach to create and upload new VMs in CrownLabs involves the usage of the `setup-crownlabs-vms.sh` script, which takes care of:
 - **Creating** a new VirtualBox VMs and installing the guest OS (either `xubuntu`, which represents a good compromise between the necessity to have a friendly, GUI-based guest OS and the resources consumed by the graphical interface, or `ubuntu-server`, if no GUI is required);
 - **Installing** additional software (e.g., application software packages) and the background tools required by CrownLabs with Ansible (e.g., VNC server);
 - **Converting** the resulting virtual HDD to the correct format and upload it to the proper Docker Registry.